Hot new BMW i4 testing with four electric motors

-Beneath the new body lies a four-wheel drive xDrive system with an electric motor on each wheel.
-BMW says this “opens up completely new possibilities for infinitely variable, extremely precise and at the same time very fast distribution of drive torque”.
+BMW says the quad-motor’s all-wheel drive xDrive system “opens up completely new possibilities for infinitely variable, extremely precise and at the same time very fast distribution of drive torque”.
 In other words, you can expect the new car’s chassis to be extremely dynamic and highly adjustable.

 Dirk Häcker, Head of Development at BMW’s M division says, “Electrification opens up completely new degrees of freedom.
 We can already see that we can exploit this potential to the maximum, so that our high-performance sports cars will continue to offer the M-typical and incomparable combination of dynamics, agility and precision in the locally emission-free future.”